meltyourface/blank/posts/Latin-American-Cult-of-the-Lord-of-Death/The-Aztec-Rite-of-Santa-Muerte-Evoking-Balance-Between-Life-and-Death/index.md

 ## The Ritual of the Sacred Requiem

-Objective: To evoke the blessings and wisdom of Santa Muerte and harmonize the powers of life and death in accordance with the Latin American Cult of the Lord of Death.
+**Objective**: To evoke the blessings and wisdom of Santa Muerte and harmonize the powers of life and death in accordance with the Latin American Cult of the Lord of Death.

 Altar Setup: